dossma/telegram-downloader/README.md

 ## Motivation
 When you know a channel which continously shares content of interest, you may want to store them on your computer.
-It is also useful as the channel (or the app itself) may shut down at some point.
+It is also useful as the channel, or the app itself, may shut down at some point.

 ## Usage
 The program is targeted for channels which provide media such as documents, audio files, videos or pictures.